freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-algorithm-scripting/factorialize-a-number.md

 ---

 ## Description

 <section id='description'>

 Return the factorial of the provided integer.

 If the integer is represented with the letter n, a factorial is the product of all positive integers less than or equal to n.

-Factorials are often represented with the shorthand notation <code>n!</code>
+Factorials are often represented with the shorthand notation `n!`

 For example: `5! = 1 * 2 * 3 * 4 * 5 = 120`